Tuesday, September 7, 2010

 True art, unlike mere graphics, works on many levels.
 It communicates explicitly and implicitly.
 It thanks, honors, recognizes, and acclaims.
 It inspires and it comforts.
 It touches on our shared history and points toward a mutual and positive future.
 This is our goal for every work of Donor Art that we create.

-on an amazing project.
+P.S.
+Jain Malkin, whose quote I used at the beginning of this post, is working with us right now on an amazing project.
 Stay tuned to see what we do with the interactive Kettering Tribute at the beautiful new Schuster Heart Hospital in Kettering, Ohio.

 Wednesday, May 12, 2010